 Standard extrusion profiles don’t always fit the needs of your project.
 While stock shapes can be useful for many applications, sometimes your project has unique attributes.
 We can create the custom die you need, finish profiles based on your preferences, and perform any other fabrication operations you require.
-The extrusion process is versatile and opens up a world of possibilities for metals manufacturing.
+Our ISO 9001:2015 certified extruders will help you open up a world of possibilities for your project.

 Minimum Order Quantity (MOQ): 500 kgs (0.55 US Tons) per shape

 Your Custom Extruded Shape

 If you need a custom extrusion shape, we can help.
 Whether it’s hollow, semi-hollow, or solid, our extruders offer complete tool & die capability to produce custom shapes up to 400mm in width.
 Your die will be machined from H13 steel at a nominal cost and your project will be off the ground.